codeconditioner/ca-comparer-dotnet/README.md

-# :wrench: :hammer: Code Analysis tooling comparer for .NET :hammer: :wrench:
+# :wrench: :hammer: Code analysis cloud services catalog, for .NET platform. :hammer: :wrench:

 Here you go (hint: click a badge to explore results in a live demo):